segfaultsourcery/Joegglero/README.md

         ['echo', 'It's impossible to say which one of these will finish first.']
     ])

-## Submit a number of jobs to be executed in a queue
+## Submit jobs to be executed in a queue

     import requests